We have much more to do and your continued support is needed now more than ever.

 5: They are really good pest exterminators.

 Many bats eat LOTS of bugs!
 By doing this, bats reduce the amount of pesticides farmers need to use (which also means less pesticides polluting the environment) and they reduce the amount of produce damaged by pests (which means more food for us!).
-Recently scientists estimated that bats in the United States have save us somewhere between $53 BILLION in pest control services every year.
+Recently scientists estimated that bats in the United States have save us somewhere between $3.7 and 54 billion in pest control services every year.
 Bats have been documented eating bugs that attack pecans, almonds, rice, cotton, corn, coffee, sugarcane, tomatoes, cucumbers and beans.

 7: They are gardeners of the rainforest.